hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 Although it looks simpler when using code, it is still recommended to set your accessibility label directly from the Storyboard if possible.
 The best code is no code at all.

+# Prepare the project:

+First, download the project here.

+Run it.
+Make sure it compiles fine.

+Play around with the app to get a sense of what we're gonna do next.

-# How to setup UI testing?
+# How to setup KIF for UI testing?

-## Step 1: Import KIF and Nimble using cocoapods
+## Step 1: Import KIF and Nimble using cocoapods.

 Add `pod 'KIF'` and `pod 'Nimble'` to your *Podfile*.
-Remember to put them in the test target instead.
+Remember to put them in the test target.

+Nimble is a framework to help you better express your expectation in test.
+I once wrote an article about it [here](http://hoangtran.me/ios/testing/2016/08/09/write-better-unit-test-assertion-with-nimble/).

 {% highlight ruby %}
 platform :ios, '9.0'